Siege of Valenciennes (1676–1677): Background

-In the 1667–1668 War of Devolution, France captured most of the Spanish Netherlands, and the Spanish province of Franche-Comté.
-Louis XIV relinquished most of these gains in the Treaty of Aix-la-Chapelle, under pressure from the Triple Alliance of the Dutch Republic, Britain and Sweden.
-To split the Alliance, Louis paid Sweden to remain neutral, while signing an alliance with Britain against the Dutch in the 1670 Treaty of Dover.
+In the 1667–1668 War of Devolution, Louis XIV of France occupied much of the Spanish Netherlands and Franche-Comté.
+Under pressure from the Dutch Republic, England and Sweden, he relinquished most of these gains in the Treaty of Aix-la-Chapelle.
+Before trying again, Louis decided to split the so-called Triple Alliance by paying Sweden to remain neutral.
+In 1670, he also signed an alliance with Charles II of England against the Dutch in the 1670 Secret Treaty of Dover.

-The Franco-Dutch War began in May 1672 when France invaded the Dutch Republic; they initially seemed to have won an overwhelming victory, but the Dutch position stabilised.
+When France invaded the Dutch Republic in May 1672, they initially seemed to have won an overwhelming victory, but the Dutch position stabilised.
 Concern at French gains brought them support from Frederick William of Brandenburg-Prussia, Emperor Leopold and Charles II of Spain.
 France retained the Dutch stronghold of Maastricht, but withdrew from the Netherlands in 1673, additional fronts opening in the Rhineland and the Spanish Pyrenees.

-The French position weakened in early 1674, when Denmark-Norway joined the Alliance in January, followed by the February Treaty of Westminster making peace between Britain and the Dutch Republic.
+The French position weakened in early 1674, when Denmark–Norway joined the Alliance in January, followed by the February Treaty of Westminster making peace between Britain and the Dutch Republic.
 Despite this, by the end of 1674, France had re-captured Franche-Comté, and made significant gains in Alsace; the focus now changed to consolidation.
 An effective Allied response in Flanders was hampered by power struggles in Madrid, whose control over the Spanish Netherlands was by now largely nominal.

 Peace talks had begun at Nijmegen in 1676 but Louis' policy was to take the offensive before agreeing terms and negotiate from strength; the French quickly captured Condé-sur-l'Escaut, Bouchain, Maubeuge and Bavay.
 The capture of Condé and Bouchain allowed them to blockade Valenciennes and Cambrai; their cavalry fought skirmishes with the Spanish garrisons and devastated the villages around the towns.
 Marshal Schomberg, commander of the French field army in Flanders, proposed taking Cambrai in August but was ordered to relieve Maastricht, then under siege by the Dutch.

 The plan for 1677 was to take Valenciennes, Cambrai and Saint-Omer; this would complete the French frontière de fer or "iron border," which Louis calculated would leave the Dutch little reason to continue.
 To confuse his opponents, the French king travelled to Metz on 7 February, where he inspected the Army of the Moselle, now commanded by Schomberg.
 Over the winter, Marquis de Louvois assembled supply depots along the border with the Spanish Netherlands, allowing the campaign to open in February, a month earlier than usual.
 In late February, a detachment of 12,000 men besieged Saint Omer, while the main army of 35,000 men under duc de Luxembourg surrounded Valenciennes, where they were joined by Louis.